oxy86/collatz-conjecture/README.md

-This is a simple [Next.js](https://nextjs.org/) project to demonstrate the Collatz Conjecture (3N+1).
+This is a simple [Next.js](https://nextjs.org/) project to demonstrate/visualize the Collatz Conjecture (3N+1).

-Also known as the Ulam Conjecture, Kakutani's Problem, Syracuse Problem or simply 3N+1, the Collatz Conjecture states:
+Also known as the Ulam Conjecture, Kakutani's Problem, Syracuse Problem or simply 3N+1, the Collatz Conjecture is the following:

 - Take any positive integer number.
 - If the number is odd, multiply it by three and add one.
 If the number is even, divide by two.
 Repeat with every new number.